 If you have children don’t put off taking up their free flu vaccination.
 The nasal spray vaccination is quick, effective and painless.
 Children aged two and three years old will be able to have their vaccination at the surgery.
-School aged children from 4 to 9 years old will get their vaccination at school.
+All Primary School aged children will get their vaccination at school.

 Flu can be a very unpleasant illness in children as they suffer the same symptoms as adults including fever, chills and aching muscles.
 The flu vaccination will help protect your child from flu and also reduce the chance of flu spreading to others.

 Public Health England Leaflet explaining who should have the vaccine, and why